 According to resolution 1996/31 an organization "should attest that it has been in existence for at least two years as at the date of receipt of the application by the Secretariat".
 Please provide a copy of the registration paper or, if your country does not require registration, please provide other proof of existence.

 - Copy of most recent financial statement and annual report.

-- Copy of examples of your publications and recent articles or statements.
+- Optional: Copy of examples of your publications and recent articles or statements.

 - Optional: Organization chart (if available).

-Completed applications must be received by the first day of June of the year before the year the NGO wants to be considered for recommendation by the Committee.
-For example, complete applications (which include a completed questionnaire and all the required supporting documentation) received by the NGO Branch before 1st June 2009, will be taken up by the Committee on NGOs in the year 2010.
-Applications received between the 1st June 2009 and 1st June 2010 will be taken up in the year 2011.
+Completed applications must be received by June 1st of the year before the NGO wishes to be considered for recommendation by the Committee.
+For example, complete applications (which include a completed questionnaire and all the required supporting documentation) submitted to the NGO Branch by 1 June 2014 will be taken up by the Committee on NGOs in the year 2015.
+Applications received between 2 June 2014 and 1 June 2015 will be taken up in the year 2016.

 3. NGO Branch screening of applications